JoseSaul/MapTest/README.md

 utils: package utils files, in this case the functions to save the history.
 widget: package widgets that can be reused in the app.

+CompiledApp: contain web and Android version app on .zip

 Note: Google Maps Flutter package doesn't support well even the web version